Table of Contents

 - Skin changes including: thinner skin, wrinkling, and acne

-HIV+ women who experience sweats at night may be misdiagnosed as having menopause-related hot flashes, when in fact their sweats may be the result of HIV infection.
+Women living with HIV who experience sweats at night may be misdiagnosed as having menopause-related hot flashes, when in fact their sweats may be the result of HIV infection.
 Vaginal dryness can be mistaken for a yeast infection.
 It is important to keep track of your cycles and report any changes to your health care provider to avoid a wrong diagnosis or hormonal treatments that may not be necessary.
-For more information about menstrual problems and HIV, see The Well Project's article, Menstrual Changes.
+For more information about menstrual problems and HIV, see our fact sheet on Menstrual Changes.

 There are also some serious medical concerns that can develop after menopause, including: